FriendlyUser/astro-tech-blog/src/pages/posts/tech/tex/collaborating_on_documents.md

 layout: "@/templates/BasePost.astro"
 imgSrc: /imgs/2023/2469646353.png
 ---
-# Chapter 6: Text Formatting with LaTeX
+# Text Formatting with LaTeX

 ## Overview of collaboration in LaTeX
 LaTeX is a powerful tool for collaborative writing, particularly in technical fields.
 It provides a consistent format for documents, making it easy for multiple authors to work on a document without worrying about formatting issues.
 LaTeX is also open-source, meaning that anyone can use and modify it, making it a widely accessible tool for collaborative writing.
 Additionally, LaTeX's version control capabilities allow multiple authors to work on a document simultaneously, tracking changes and resolving conflicts as needed.
 All of these features make LaTeX an ideal choice for technical documents that require collaboration among multiple authors.